 The Basics of Plumbing Regulation

-According to the law (Plumber, Gasfitter and Drainlayers Act 2006) person made not carry out or assist with carrying out any sanitary plumbing work.
-In the act
+According to the law (Plumber, Gasfitter and Drainlayers Act 2006) a person may not carry out or assist with carrying out any sanitary plumbing work i.e. according to the Act:

 - - The installation of any sanitary fixtures (showers, vanities, toilets)

 - - Any pipework or fittings that supply water to the sanitary fixtures

 - - The installation of any trap, waste or soil pipe, ventilation pipe, or overflow pipe connected with the sanitary fixtures

 - Basically, this means any work involving the pipe work to or from and including the sanitary fixture itself, must be carried out by an authorised person.

 - Plumbing issues that you should contact a professional straight away about, include: